 To ensure the accuracy of the data and the completeness of reporting, the Registrar is authorized to review periodically patients' medical records and all other sources of patient information, including but not limited to, disease/diagnosis indices, labor and delivery logs, nursery log, newborn intensive care unit log, pediatric log, pediatric intensive care log, stillborn log, pathology/autopsy log, ultrasound reports, or cytogenetic reports as may be necessary to substantiate the accuracy of the data and the completeness of reporting.

-A.The birth defects surveillance and information system shall maintain comprehensive records of all reports submitted pursuant to the Act and the rules and regulations herein.
+A.The birth defects surveillance and information system shall maintain comprehensive records of all reports submitted pursuant to the Act and this Part.
 These reports shall be confidential in accordance with R.I.
-Gen. Laws Chapter 5-37.3 and subject to the restrictions on release incorporated in that Chapter.
+Gen. Laws Chapter and subject to the restrictions on release incorporated in that Chapter.
 Provided, however, any such information shall be available only for the purposes of the Act, and any data requested for demographic or epidemiological studies shall be provided in a format without individually identifiable information.

 B.All individual records and aggregate data including abstract report forms relating to the Rhode Island Birth Defects Registry are the property of the Department.
 The use of records and aggregate data by any person shall be subject to the approval of the Director.
-Furthermore, requests for access to data compiled pursuant to the provisions of these Regulations may be granted only by the Director in accordance with applicable federal and state law, rules and regulations regarding confidentiality and public access to data.
+Furthermore, requests for access to data compiled pursuant to the provisions of this Part may be granted only by the Director in accordance with applicable federal and state law, rules and regulations regarding confidentiality and public access to data.

 3.9Exception and Severability

-A.Modification of any individual rule and regulation herein may be granted by the Director upon motion of the Rhode Island Birth Defects Registry or upon request of a contracting agency and/or organization in a specific case, if the Director finds that the modification to the rule is not contrary to the purpose of the Rhode Island Birth Defects Registry nor contrary to the public interest.
+A.Modification of any individual rule and regulation of this Part may be granted by the Director upon motion of the Registrar or upon request of a contracting agency and/or organization in a specific case, if the Director finds that the modification to the rule is not contrary to the purpose of the Rhode Island Birth Defects Registry nor contrary to the public interest.
 A request for modification of a rule shall require advance written request to the Director and written approval by the Director.

-B.If any provision of these Regulations or the application thereof to any facility or provider or circumstances shall be held invalid, such invalidity shall not affect the provisions or application of these Regulations which can be given effect, and to this end the provisions of these Regulations are declared to be severable.
+B.If any provision of this Part or the application thereof to any facility or provider or circumstances shall be held invalid, such invalidity shall not affect the provisions or application of this Part which can be given effect, and to this end the provisions of this Part are declared to be severable.

 |Title||216||Department of Health|

 |Chapter||10||Public Health Administration|